 The Program in Personalized Health Care has established a Graduate Certificate in Personalized Health Care, a first of its kind.
 The Certificate harnesses many of the successful educational programs already established at the University of Utah to provide a foundational understanding of the many aspects of personalized health care (PHC).
-The Certificate is intended for current graduate students at the University of Utah looking to enhance their current training with personalized health care.
+The Certificate is intended for current graduate and medical students at the University of Utah looking to enhance their current training with personalized health care.
 Learn more below.

 - Establish a foundation for future research and/or clinical practice in PHC

 - Broaden and deepen your understanding of PHC